WHAT IS MARITAL PROPERTY AS OPPOSED TO NON-MARITAL PROPERTY?

 How do I keep Non-Marital Property during a divorce?

-There is a chance that Spouse 1 may have a strong emotional tie to the jewelry, whether it is has a high monetary value or not.
-If the monetary value is minimal, it is likely that Spouse 1 will be able to keep the property.
-On the other hand, if the jewelry has a large monetary value, Spouse 1 will likely have to give up a large amount of marital property to Spouse 2 to compensate for the monetary value of the jewelry.
-This may seem unfair to Spouse 1 since the jewelry was given to him/her as a gift prior to the marriage, but it is what must be done to maintain equitable distribution among the parties.
+There is a chance that Spouse 1 may have a strong emotional tie to the jewelry, regardless of its monetary value.
+If the economic value is minimal, Spouse 1 will likely be able to keep the property.
+On the other hand, if the jewelry has significant monetary value, Spouse 1 will likely have to give up a large portion of marital property to Spouse 2 to compensate for that value.
+This may seem unfair to Spouse 1, since the jewelry was given to them as a gift before the marriage, but it is necessary to maintain equitable distribution among the parties.

 Dividing property can be one of the most challenging parts of a divorce proceeding.
 Each side is likely to have non-marital property he or she desires to keep and believes should be his or hers alone.
 However, the law does not share the same opinion.
 The law requires all property to be divided fairly.
-Property division requires careful planning to ensure both an equitable distribution required by law and a desired outcome for the spouse.
+Property division requires careful planning to ensure both an equitable distribution needed by law and a desired outcome for the spouse.
 This is why it is incredibly important to have experienced legal counsel to help negotiate and plan the property division.